melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 \begin{table}[H]

-\caption{(\#tab:ssbES)Estimated recent trend in spawning output and the fraction unfished and the approximate 95\% asymtotic confidence intervals.}
+\caption{(\#tab:ssbES)Estimated recent trend in spawning output and the fraction unfished and the approximate 95\% asymptotic confidence intervals.}
 \centering
 \begin{tabular}[t]{c>{\centering\arraybackslash}p{.6in}>{\centering\arraybackslash}p{.6in}>{\centering\arraybackslash}p{.6in}|>{\centering\arraybackslash}p{.6in}>{\centering\arraybackslash}p{.6in}>{\centering\arraybackslash}p{.6in}}
 \toprule